-OFF - In this position, the fuel tap is closed.
-No fuel can flow to the carburetor.

-ON - In this position, the fuel tap in open.
+- OFF In this position, the fuel tap is closed.
+No fuel can flow to the carburetor. - ON In this position, the fuel tap is open.
 This means fuel can flow to the carburetor.
 With the lever in this position, the tank will be emptied.